About: What Christ offers beyond religion

 – Pathwork Lecture #22

-This story, as told more fully in Holy Moly: The Story of Duality, Darkness and a Daring Rescue, reveals how the journey of our souls has taken us into the realm of Lucifer, from which we now desire to leave.
-Until we make the decision for God though, we will remain under Lucifer’s dominion, returning to spheres of darkness when we sleep and when we die.
+This story, as told more fully in Holy Moly, reveals how the journey of our souls has taken us into the realm of Lucifer, from which we now desire to leave.
+According to the Guide, until we consciously choose God’s way, we remain connected to spheres of separation, returning to them in sleep and after death.

 Opening to the reality of Christ and this work of transformation is the key to opening the door that leads to heaven.
 We’ve all been through hell already.
 The question is, for how long are we willing to keep going back?